pingcap/docs-dm/en/create-task-and-verify.md

 fCxfQ9XKCezSzuCD0Wf5dUD+LsKegSg=
 ```

-Record this encrypted value, which can be used for creating a MySQL data source in the following steps.
+Save this encrypted value, and use it for creating a MySQL data source in the following steps.

 ### Edit the source configuration file